 This musical board game comes with popular singers represented by discs the size of 45 rpm records.
 A dial in the center of each 45 record shows the performer's value, from 5 to 12—and this value can go up or down when the next person takes control of that artist.
 The goal is to acquire your singer at a high value and put on the best concert with the most popular artists.
 Each player puts on three concerts and a final gala, which they must perform in.
 Recommended for players 12 years old and up.Continue to 5 of 5 below.

 05 of 05

 As the head of a music company, your main job is to help your performers sell more records.
 In Schrille Stille, players are awarded points based on how high their musical acts rise on the charts.
 Will your band be a one-hit wonder or have staying power as No. 1 on the music charts?
-Recommended for players 10 years old and up, however, some of the creative (and funny) band names contain adult language.
+Recommended for players 10 years old and up.
+NOTE: Some of the creative (and funny) band names contain adult language.